MickaelAlvarez/InfixToObject/README.md

 > Then, how can we easily manipulate an equation ?

-> Then, as an equation is commonly represented in an infix way, how can we easily translate infix representation to a usable object version ?
+> Then, as an equation is commonly represented in an infix way, how can we easily translate infix representation to an usable object version ?

 So, I think I have to create this last brick (infix to object) to reach the first goal (polynomials equations).